pvdabeel/prolog/Documentation/FEATURES.md

 ## Execution and building

 **Portage-compatible execution.**
-Actual package building delegates to Portage's own `ebuild` infrastructure.
-The full ecosystem of ebuilds, eclasses, and phase functions works unchanged.
+Actual package building delegates to Portage's own `ebuild` infrastructure through a documented invocation contract (phases, `USE`, exit codes, merge serialization — see Handbook Chapter 16).
+The full ecosystem of ebuilds, eclasses, and phase functions works unchanged; a future in-house ebuild layer can replace the backend by satisfying the same interface.

 **Live build display.**
 During builds, a live terminal display shows slot states, phase progress,